 My first piano lesson was the day before my fifth birthday.
-In the past, I often combined computers and music, like my now-defunct live performance software KeyMaster, originally written on the Commodore 64, ported to the Atari ST, and redesigned for the now-defunct BeOS.
-I've worked a bit on a new version for Mac OS X, but it's nowhere near usable.
+I often combined computers and music, like in my live performance software PatchMaster and SeaMaster.
+Both stem from an older program I wrote called KeyMaster I originally wrote on the Commodore 64 and used on stage for years.
+I later ported it to the Atari ST and rewrote for the now-defunct BeOS.

 I write different kinds of stuff.
 Most of it is funk/dance/pop, but I also dabble in orchestral, Sondheim-esque pieces, game show themes, thirty-second newsroom background music, and whatever else tickles my fancy.